Who We Are

 - call us on + 44 20 7183 0709 (UK) during office hours (9 am to 6pm GMT)

 - write to us at Data Protection Team, Notting Hill Media Limited, Park House, 206-208 Latimer Road, London W10 6QY, United Kingdom.

 Our Privacy Promise

 We are committed to protecting your privacy and the privacy of Your Information.
-We are required by the Data Protection Act 1998, to be replaced by the Data Protection Act 2018 (when in force) and GDPR (General Data Protection Regulations) which come into force in the UK and throughout the EU from 25 May 2018 (the “Act”) to follow strict procedures to protect personal data.
+We are required by the Data Protection Act 2018 and GDPR (General Data Protection Regulations) which came into force in the UK and, in the case of GDPR, throughout the EU from 25 May 2018 (the “Act”) to follow strict procedures to protect personal data.
 For your protection, we are registered under the Act and have given all the appropriate notifications to the Information Commissioner.

 You can unsubscribe at any time via the unsubscribe link at the bottom of marketing emails we send you.
 You can also change and update your email preferences via the link in the emails we send you (see How to Contact us above).

 What information about you do we collect?